July 19, 2017

 So how high of SPF do you really need?

-When Kari was formulating Three Sixty Five, she focused on using natural based ingredients and targeted a 25-35 SPF because according to the Skin Cancer Foundation “sunscreens with an SPF of 15 or higher do an excellent job.”
+When Kari was formulating the Essential SPF she focused on using natural-based ingredients and targeted a 25-35 SPF because according to the Skin Cancer Foundation “sunscreens with an SPF of 15 or higher do an excellent job.”
 Three Sixty Five was submitted for testing and received an SPF rating of 28 – making it perfect for everyday use rain or shine!